dtgeoeu-wp6-tsunamis/misfit-evaluator/README.md

 As of now, the misfit evaluator only includes a Python script for the Samos test case as well as a src directory that includes class definitions for the misfit evaluator measurement types (e.g. tide gauges, GNSS)

+This software is still under development and validation (10/2024)

 # Instructions for this misfit evaluator

 This script can be run from the command line and needs some additional arguments.